HL7/crmi-ig/input/pages/using-cql.md

 #### Negation in FHIR
 {: #negation-in-fhir}

-Two commonly used patterns for negation in quality measurement are:
+Two commonly used patterns for negation in clinical logic are:

 * Absence of evidence for a particular event
 * Documentation of an event not occurring, together with a reason

-For the purposes of quality measurement, when looking for documentation that a particular event did not occur, it must be documented with a reason in order to meet the intent.
+For the purposes of clinical reasoning, when looking for documentation that a particular event did not occur, it must be documented with a reason in order to meet the intent.
 If a reason is not part of the intent, then the absence of evidence pattern should be used, rather than documentation of an event not occurring.

-To address the reason an action did not occur (negation rationale), the eCQM must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.
+To address the reason an action did not occur (negation rationale), an artifact must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.